Download Full Text (4.5 MB)

 middle-grades, middle school, education, afterschool, education reform

 Curriculum and Instruction | Curriculum and Social Inquiry | Educational Assessment, Evaluation, and Research | Educational Methods

 Partnership for After School Education, Ford Foundation, & Bank Street College of Education (2014).
-Strengthening NYC Middle-Grades Learning In & Out of School: Five Recommendations to the Mayor. .
-Retrieved from https://educate.bankstreet.edu/books/21
+Strengthening NYC Middle-Grades Learning In & Out of School: Five Recommendations to the Mayor. . https://educate.bankstreet.edu/books/21